 - Assistance in selecting, applying, and enrolling in college

-- College field trips (including campus tours and visits for fun activities)
+- College field trips (including campus tours and visits for educational activities)

 - College orientation programs